shubham-sangale-11/shubham-sangale-11/README.md

 ## ✨ Fun Facts
 - 🧠 Constantly curious about emerging technologies like **Teachable Machine Models**
-- 🎯 Aiming to contribute to innovative mid-sized startups that value teamwork and creativity
+- 🎯 Aiming to contribute to innovative organisations that value teamwork and creativity

 ---